How Composo Works Under The Hoood

 Introduction

-Most teams evaluating LLM outputs face an uncomfortable choice.
 Numeric scores from LLM-as-judge are unstable, poorly calibrated, and often meaningless.
 Boolean assertions are reliable but lose granularity—you can check if a response was hallucinated, but not how badly.
 Neither approach scales to the nuanced quality judgments that production systems require.

-Composo provides an alternative.
 The system uses a generative reward model architecture that produces deterministic, well-calibrated scores from single-sentence natural language criteria.
 It works out of the box without labelled data, learns from each customer's evaluation history automatically, and can optionally incorporate ground truth annotations and external data sources.

 What unreliable evaluation costs you